Production with SURE - Best Practices

 DSM & True Ortho Production

 If you have a camera capturing both Nadir and Oblique images, create a project containing only the Nadir images.
-Restricting the imagery to the Nadir frames speeds up processing and guarantees high-quality results.
+Restricting the imagery to the Nadir frames speeds up processing and guarantees True Orthos with maximum fidelity (edge & detail sharpness due to optimal observation angle and image orientation), as height information for every raster pixel is extracted.
+When producing a 3D Mesh additionally, set up an individual project (see remarks below) as this workflow achieves the best possible balance between throughput and quality.

 3D Mesh Production